3D Printing and the Circular Economy

 Transportation waste is not as large of a concern when it comes to CNC machining.
 It is important to have one’s material ready before they are to place the material within a CNC center.
-The layout of one’s factory or fabrication environment is more critical towards this type of waste.
+The layout of one’s factory or fabrication environment is more critical for this type of waste.
 Similar thoughts can be arrived at in terms of additive manufacturing.
 Based on the types of material used for a CNC machine, it is slightly difficult to transport larger amounts of the metals used for these machines. aluminum part

 Over-processing is not as much of a concern for both of these methods of manufacturing.
 CNC machining and 3D printing are both great at building quick prototypes of designs.
 Over-processing can become problematic in CNC when one wants to make very polished cuts of a material to have sharper edges and rounded surfaces.
 There may be an element of over-processing there that leads to time wasted.

-Post processing is a big issue when it comes to 3D printers.
-Post processing issues are not as apparent with CNC parts.
+Post-processing is a big issue when it comes to 3D printers.
+Post-processing issues are not as apparent with CNC parts.
 They typically are ready for deployment after they have been produced with excellent surface finishes.

 We’ve got plenty of new products to talk about in today’s 3D Printing News Briefs, starting with materials from two chemical companies.
-WACKER announced new grades of of liquid and...
+WACKER announced new grades of liquid and...

 What Mother Nature has already created, we humans are bound to try and recreate; case in point: biological sensors.
 Thanks God to good old biomimicry, researchers have made their...